Yusuke710/nanoPerplexityAI/experiments/optimisation_notes.md

 ## Accuracy Optimization

-- Utilize a rerank model.
-If the text exceeds your memory size, the model runs inference multiple times, which can be time-consuming.
+- Utilize a rerank model to find most relevant sources to feed into LLM context.
+If the text exceeds your memory size, the rerank model runs inference multiple times, which can be time-consuming.
 Adjust parameters to avoid this.
 - Prompt engineering